 It was true that the Union was in a difficult situation.
 Militarily, their combat power was maybe 1/5th of the total Imperial power.
 Divided across its Grand Duchies, the Empire had thousands of ships, while the Union’s total Navy was just over 1000.
 The Republic slammed 800 ships into the Empire, barely made a dent and lost.
 Conventional warfare would eventually see the Union being overwhelmed and destroyed.
-However, if indeed the Grand Duchies turned against the central government at Rhinea, and there was a power struggle between Prince Fueller and several other factions, that gave the Union a board with entirely different rules to play with.
+However, if indeed the Grand Duchies turned against the central government, and there was a power struggle between Prince Fueller and several other factions, that gave the Union a board with entirely different rules to play with.

 Jayasankar ran the options as she saw them in her own head.